 This retailer was wasting a ton of money on these catalogs.
 My colleague knew he could help them increase their marketing ROI dramatically.
 Rather than cold call them, he figured sending them a 50-pound package of their recent catalogs would be much more likely to get their attention.

 I ended up leaving TMA before he was able to follow-through, so I unfortunately don’t know the outcome of his plan.
 However, this example stuck with me.
 It ultimately served as the inspiration for a strategy that I now refer to as using habit math.
 In this article, you’ll learn how to use this strategy to break bad habits and make good ones last.

 One of My Experiences with Habit Math

 For the first 12 years of my life after college, I rarely recycled.
 While this is embarrassing to me now, everyone has some bad habits.
 Throwing out recyclable material was one of mine.
 (Not recycling is apparently a bad habit for many people.
 According to the EPA, the U.S. recycling rate is only 35%.)

-When I moved into a new apartment in 2015, the trash room in my new building had a large sign and a separate receptacle that encouraged us to recycle.
+When I moved into a new apartment a few years ago, the trash room in my new building had a large sign and a separate receptacle that encouraged us to recycle.
 I knew it was the right thing to do, so I decided to give it a try.

 I placed a big brown paper bag from Trader Joe’s in a corner of my kitchen.
 When it came time to throw out something recyclable, I started placing the item in that bag, instead of the garbage.
 In less than three days, the entire paper bag was full of cans, cardboard containers, plastic, and glass bottles.

 It was eye-opening.
 If I could fill up a bag in a couple of days, how much recyclable material had I irresponsibly thrown away in the past?
 Immediately, I was inspired to make recycling a habit.
 Years later, this habit is still going strong.

 Habits Add Up Quickly- Are You Doing the Math?